Read on to learn about the different types of computer cookies and how they affect your operations as a business owner.

 These requirements can be easily accomplished through a cookie consent banner.

-Furthermore, your banner should include a link that directs users to learn more about your cookie use and set their cookie preferences.
-If users choose not to consent to the use of all cookies, they should be able to give consent to specific categories of cookies.
+Furthermore, your banner should include a link that directs users to learn more about your cookie use and set their preferred cookie settings.
+If people choose not to consent to the use of all cookies, they should be able to give consent to specific categories of cookies.

 4. Check for Cookie Consent Exemptions

 According to the overseeing EU advisory body, businesses don’t need to get user consent to the deployment of all cookies under the Cookie Law.
 In fact, two types of applications of cookies are exempt from the ePrivacy consent requirements:

 - Cookies used only for sending data over a network

 - Essential for an information society service (e.g., most websites and apps) to deliver a service explicitly requested by the user.